 When you go to Bali you will discover that monkeys are everywhere?.
 Especially in the Monkey Forest, you will find hundreds and hundreds of monkeys, from old grumpy ones to tiny babies clinging to their mother?.
 In the monkey forest, you’ll see the Barbary Macaques species, this is also the most common monkey in Bali.
 The Monkey Forest is literally a forest with a walking trail through it which takes you to different parts of this jungle area.
 While you are wandering around the forest you will see tons of monkeys playing around.

 What I love about the Monkey Forest is that these monkeys are well taken care of and are roaming around freely.
 But you do need to be careful, do not bring food with you into the Monkey Forest as they will smell it and try to open up your bag.

 Campuhan Ridge Walk

-The Campuhan Ridge Walk is a walking route over a mountain ridge in the city centre of Ubud.
+The Campuhan Ridge Walk is a walking route over a mountain ridge in the city center of Ubud.
 It is an easy walking route with a hardened path and incredible views over the rice fields of Ubud.
 You can look into the lush green valleys and discover the beautiful rice fields from another perspective.
 The entire ridge walk is about 1.5 km long and it’s a popular place for a morning run.
-The best to time to do the Campuhan Ridge Walk is at sunrise because the light is magnificent, there are few people and the temperatures are nice.
+The best time to do the Campuhan Ridge Walk is at sunrise because the light is magnificent, there are few people and the temperatures are nice.